datacarpentry/R-ecology-lesson/instructor-notes.md

 * The explanation of how dplyr's verb syntax is translated into SQL statements, and the section on lazyness are optional and don't need to be taught in detail during a workshop.
-They can be useful after a workshop for learners interested in learninig more about the topics or for instructors to answer questions from the workshop participants.
+They can be useful after a workshop for learners interested in learning more about the topics or for instructors to answer questions from the workshop participants.